MicrosoftDocs/fabric-docs/docs/get-started/fabric-trial.md

 The Fabric trial requires a Power BI license.
 Navigate to https://app.fabric.microsoft.com to sign up for a Power BI *free* license.
 Once you have a Power BI license, you can start the Fabric trial.
 For the duration of the trial, that license is upgraded to PPU.

 You may already have a license and not realize it.
-For example, some versions of Office 365 include a Fabric free or Power BI Pro license.
+For example, some versions of Microsoft 365 include a Fabric free or Power BI Pro license.

 ## Start the Fabric trial